DinoChiesa/apigee-edge-js/README.md

 # apigee-edge-js

-The missing library of functions for administering Apigee Edge from nodejs.
+A library of functions for administering Apigee Edge from nodejs.

-## Do you want to automate the administration of Apigee Edge from Nodejs?
+Do you want to automate the administration or management of Apigee Edge from Nodejs?
 This library helps you do that.

 Example: